lumapps/dep-check/README.md

 ## Authors & contributors

-Check out all the [Authors and contributors](https://github.com/lumapps/dep-check/blob/master/doc/authors.md) of this project!
+Check out all the [Authors and contributors](https://github.com/lumapps/dep-check/blob/master/doc/authors.md) of this project.